k-mundra/space_biofilm/README.md

 **File:** `Final_Model/methodB.py`

-This is our best model.
 Key idea: train on Earth data, then test on space data to see if the patterns generalize.

 **Training:**
 - Data: Ground samples only